bradbell/cppad_py/sphinx/test_out/file_cmd.rst

 start
 -----
-The code block starts with the occurence of the text *start* at the beginning of a line in *file_name*.
+The code block starts with the line following the occurence of the text *start* in *file_name*.
+If this is the same as the file containing the command, the text *start* in the command will not match itself.
-There can only be one occurence of *start* at the beginning of a line in *file_name*.
+There must be one and only one occurence of *start* in *file_name*, not counting the comamnd itself when the files are the same.
-Note that the *start* pattern in the command does not occur at the beginning of a line.
-Hence it will not match the scan for the start of the code block when the code block is in the current input file.

 .. meta::
    :keywords: stop